-Submit a written statement of appeal to the Associate Vice-President for Student Life and Dean of Students or Vice-President for Student Life within 24 hours (1 business day) of receiving the sanction decision letter.
+Submit a written statement of appeal to the Associate Vice President for Student Life and Dean of Students within one (1) business day of receiving the sanction decision letter.

 If I decide to appeal, what happens to the sanctions while my appeal is being processed?